large_hero

 • Poor general health

-Smoking can also interfere with tissue reconstruction because it constricts blood vessels, the passageways oxygen travels through to reach healing skin.
+Smoking can interfere with tissue reconstruction because it constricts blood vessels, the passageways oxygen travels through to reach healing skin.
 Smokers are at a higher risk for tissue necrosis, the death of skin cells from lack of oxygen.
 If you smoke or have other medical conditions and want reconstruction, talk with a plastic surgeon as soon as possible to find out your options.
 Your surgeon may recommend you quit smoking and quit using other nicotine products for a certain amount of time before and after surgery.

 It’s important to find a plastic surgeon who listens to your goals and concerns.
 Along with the medical oncologist treating the cancer, your plastic surgeon can help you understand options and timing that work for your treatment plan.